zeroincombenze/sale-workflow/sale_order_type_plus/README.rst

 from the partner destination location.
 In this way is very simple to manage sale order on consignment or for evaluation or for tolling agreement or for subcontracting.
-For this reason, this module depends on specific 12.0.1.0 version of sale_stock module.
+For this reason, this module depends on specific 12.0.1.0 version of *sale_stock module*

+This module may conflict with *sale_order_automatic_workflow* because overlaps some features of that module.
+Please choice this module or else *sale_order_automatic_workflow* but not both.

 Proposals for enhancement